29 August 2022

 Nine Perfect Strangers by Liane Moriarty

+Set in a remote part of Australia, Tranquillem House is a health and wellness resort that many clients claim transformed their lives for the better.
 Nine strangers gather hoping that it can do the same for them.
 Some want to lose weight, some want to detox from the alcohol they've become a bit too fond of, some are here to get a reboot on life, and some are here for reasons they can’t even admit to themselves.
 Amidst the luxury and pampering, the mindfulness and meditation, they know their ten day stay will involve some challenging work.
 But none of them could envisage just how challenging.

-Frances Welty, a formerly best-selling romantic novelist, is nursing a bad back, a broken heart, and an exquisitely painful paper cut.
+Frances Welty, a former best-selling romantic novelist, is nursing a bad back, a broken heart, and an exquisitely painful paper cut.
 She’s immediately intrigued by her fellow guests.
 Most of them don’t look to be in need of a health resort at all.
 But the person that intrigues her most is the strange and charismatic owner of Tranquillum House, Masha, a narcissistic, humourless and ruthlessly ambitious former company executive whose near death experience led to a complete change in her life direction.

 Masha has a dark and hidden agenda for her latest customers, driven by the best of intentions.
 Could Masha really have the answers Frances is seeking?
 Should she put aside her doubts and immerse herself in everything Tranquillum House has to offer—or should she run while she still can?
 It’s not long before every guest at Tranquillum House is having the same thoughts.

 Forced into each other's company with little in common, the nine strangers find themselves in circumstances where they form unlikely bonds and undergo unexpected transformations.